Community OS - Introduction & Overview

 In the ECSOM canvas, we switch things up, putting community accounts on top of the corporate accounts as a subsidiary of the former, then we produce a win-win-win across the board and across all three metrics.
 If the community accounts perform well, then so do the corporate accounts by way of having joint ventures.
 As iterated previously, higher community net worth means higher purchasing power for goods and services which would mean that more businesses could be launched in these areas.
 Over time, various factors in the three columns all increase over time and thus it becomes sustainable.

 An example of a supply chain integration done was in the town of Talavera, Nueva Ecija (Population: ~125,000) using one supply chain: Milk.
 Two milking carabaos were given to each household in this area essentially turning them into contract farmer households.
 The anchor farm and collection center were installed within each poblacion, the processing facility and packaging plant within each municipality, and the marketing & distribution within the urban centers.
-This activity managed to completely eradicate poverty in that area.

 The Dichotomy of Rural and Urban Areas